About Joseph Dickerson

 Photos (family and otherwise) are available here.

-An, I’m sure you are wondering, what is Joe’s interests?
-Well, I’ll tell ya (taken from my pitiful little My Space page):
+And, I’m sure you are wondering, what is Joe’s interests?
+Well, I’ll tell ya:

-Pink Floyd, Peter Gabriel, Eurythmics, ELO, movie scores, St. Francis Albert Sinatra, Propellerheads, Kate Bush, They Might Be Giants, Tori Amos, Peter Gabriel, The Rutles, Warren Zevon (RIP – enjoy every sandwich), Harry Nilsson (RIP), and did I mention Peter Gabriel?
-MST3K, Getting Things Done, The Holy Bible, Watchmen, non-fiction about Entertainment industry, Ian Fleming’s Bond novels, Leo Laporte, Web 2.0, Information Technology, Star Trek, Disney, G.I.Joe, The Godfather, Scrooge, A Christmas Story, Jaws (Most.
+David Lynch, Florence + the Machine, Daft Punk, Pink Floyd, Peter Gabriel, jazz, ELO, movie scores, St. Francis Albert Sinatra, Kate Bush, They Might Be Giants, Peter Gabriel, The Rutles, prog rock, Warren Zevon (RIP – enjoy every sandwich), Patrick McGoohan, Harry Nilsson (RIP), MST3K, Getting Things Done, The Holy Bible, Watchmen, Ian Fleming’s Bond novels, Information Technology, Disney, G.I.Joe, The Godfather, Scrooge, A Christmas Story, Jaws (Most.
 Perfect.
 Movie.
-Ever.), Star Wars, Battlestar: Galactica, The Office, classic Star Trek, Man from U.N.C.L.E., The Prisoner, Twin Peaks, Mythbusters, Dr. Who, Firefly, Homicide, Star Trek II (KHAAAN!), comics, Fark, digg, Family Guy, Futurama, Apple, computers, usability, Ace of Cakes, interaction design, Disney, Firesign Theatre (“Oh, you mean Nancy!”), little baby ducks, old pickup trucks, slow moving trains, and rain.
+Ever.), Star Trek, Battlestar: Galactica, The Office, Man from U.N.C.L.E., The Prisoner, Twin Peaks, Mythbusters, Dr. Who, Firefly, Homicide, Star Trek (KHAAAN!), comics, , American Dad, Futurama, Apple, computers, usability, shameless link bait, twitter, interaction design, Disney, Micronauts, Firesign Theatre (“Oh, you mean Nancy!”), little baby ducks, old pickup trucks, slow moving trains, and rain.

 Oh, and finally, I LOVE any show that had a talking car that helped solve crimes with the help of a super cyborg monkey from the future.
 Talk about a can’t-lose premise…